 Treat your horse with a single dose of moxidectin or an ivermectin based wormer.

-As we move into the later months of the year, treating your horse against encysted small redworm can be done with a single dose of moxidectin based wormer or a five-day course of fenbendazole based wormer.
+As we move into the later months of the year, horse wormer for winter, treating your horse against encysted small redworm can be done with a single dose of moxidectin based wormer or a five-day course of fenbendazole based wormer.

 Worm Counts & Prevention